Beth Cox - yoga teacher profile.

 Why do you teach?

-I want people from various backgrounds to feel that yoga is accessible for them.
+I want people from various backgrounds to feel that yoga is accessible to them.
 I teach yoga to people as a tool for them to develop physical and emotional strength to cope with the strains of daily life.
-I find teaching individual students so rewarding particularly when I witness the changes they experience from practicing yoga.
+I find teaching individual students so rewarding particularly when I witness the changes they experience from practising yoga.

 My yoga practice is…

 My foundation, I find my daily discipline of practice helps me keep afloat both in calm and rough times.
 My practice is a way for me to connect with the deeper side of myself, and a means for exploration without even leaving home.